Bryan-2680/Cybersecurity-GRC-portfolio/projects/sql-analysis/log-analysis.md

 ---

 ## 2. Scenario
-A dataset of system activity logs is available, containing information such as user IDs, login times, IP addresses, and actions performed.
+A dataset of system activity logs is available from a business environment, containing information such as user IDs, login times, IP addresses, and actions performed.

-The goal is to identify unusual or potentially risky behaviour that may indicate unauthorised access or misuse.
+The purpose of the analysis is to identify abnormal behaviour that may indicate unauthorised access, weak authentication controls, or potential misuse of sensitive resources.

 ---

 ## 3. Analysis Approach
-The analysis focuses on identifying patterns that may indicate suspicious activity, including:
+The analysis follows a risk-based approach focused on identifying activity patterns that could indicate suspicious behaviour or control weaknesses.

+Key indicators reviewed include:
 - Multiple failed login attempts
 - Logins from unusual locations
 - Activity outside normal working hours
 - Repeated access to sensitive resources

-The approach is risk-based, focusing on behaviours that could indicate potential compromise or control weaknesses.
+These indicators were selected because they may signal attempted account compromise, inappropriate access, or insufficient monitoring controls.

 ---